szczyglis-dev/py-gpt/README.md

 All queries are saved in the history, thanks to which you can return to a given session at any time and use old queries to, for example, generate new content.

+## Plugins

+The application allows you to use plugins to extend its functionality.
+Currently, the following plugins are available:

+- **SelfLoop** - allows to run GPT in a self-loop, which allows you to generate a continuous conversation between AI <> AI.
+In this mode model talks to itself.

+- **RealTime** - auto-append current date and time to the prompt.
+It tells the model what time it is in real time.

 # Tokens calculation